aimundo/GAMs-biomedical-research/README.md

 The repository also contains the additional files required to knit a full PDF/HTML document:

-- `preamble.sty` contains LaTeX formatting options for authors, line numbers, figures, etc.
+- `preamble.sty` contains LaTeX formatting options for a PDF document (author block, line numbers, figures, etc.)
 - `refs.bib` contains the References used in the paper
 - `style.css` has the CSS options for an HTML document.
 - `elsevier-with-titles.csl` has the formatting used for the References.